 Getting omnichannel marketing wrong means failing to convert leads because some aspect of your conversion funnel is not integrated properly with the rest of your overall marketing strategy.
 This is why you can’t afford to bake purpose-driven design elements into operations at every level of your digital business.

 Boost Conversion Rates, or else!

 In the modern economy, customer purchasing decisions could not be any more convoluted or challenging.
 People can impulsively pick up their mobile devices and buy anything they can find.
 If your product ranks higher or they find your website first, maybe they will buy from you.
 If a competitor beats you in search engine supremacy then the sale might go to them.

-This is where boosting conversion rates becomes so important.
-The better you can assure that all high value leads who reach your website make purchases, the more rugged and fortified your business venture will be.
+This is where boosting conversion rates become so important.
+The better you can assure that all high-value leads who reach your website make purchases, the more rugged and fortified your business venture will be.
 Stop leaving points on the board.
-You should know where your traffic is coming from as well as how to improve it’s quality.
-It is up to you to make your business succeed and this is where employing purpose driven design is so critical.
+You should know where your traffic is coming from as well as how to improve its quality.
+It is up to you to make your business succeed and this is where employing purpose-driven design is so critical.

 There are some key reasons why designing for the mobile web or Web 2.0 is not the as designing for Web 1.0 or the earliest websites you can remember accessing possibly initially through a provider such as America Online or Compuserve.

 A whole lot has changed about business since then and yet so many websites were built randomly and with anything but purpose as the central guiding element.

 It’s time to step into the future and ensure that you are designing your web presence to comply with the new landscape of Web 2.0: